'Erdogan took everything from me' - Galatasaray legend Sukur driving Uber in Washington after persecution from Turkish president | Goal.com

 “A decision like that – made without any court ruling, just an order from the top.”

-Sukur was also asked about the controversial photo showing Turkish-born Germany internationals Mesut Ozil and Ilkay Gundogan posing with Erdogan in 2018.
+Sukur was also asked about the controversial photo showing Mesut Ozil and Ilkay Gundogan, Germany internationals of Turkish descent, posing with Erdogan in 2018.

 “I don’t think the photo is great,” he replied.